 - Tenderness of the Face and Jaw: Symptoms of this calibre fall under TMJ, where the jaw may be tender while chewing or feel locked and hard to move.

-- Increased Sensitivity: Sensitivity to light, foods, medications, noise, odours, or temperature due to an overwhelmed nervous system.
+- Increased Sensitivity: Sensitivity to light, certain foods, medications, noises, odours, or temperature can stem from an overwhelmed nervous system.

-- Phantom Swelling: Fibromyalgia sufferers may also feel swelling of the hands and feet without any physical swelling being present.
+- Phantom Swelling: Fibromyalgia sufferers may also feel swelling of the hands and feet without the presence of any physical swelling.

 - Numbness or Tingling: Some report tingling in their arms and legs, face, hands or feet.

-Chiropractic treatment for Fibromyalgia includes the release of pressure points, neck or back pain management, [Link] headache relief, as well as musculoskeletal and shoulder pain relief.
-Through professional adjustments of your skeletal structure, chiropractic care focuses on relieving the tension and pain caused by Fibromyalgia.Dr.
-Serge Lanoue and his team will get to the root cause of your pain, and help you find ways to manage your fibromyalgia symptoms effectively.
+Chronic pain, like that experienced by fibromyalgia patients, may be effectively managed with chiropractic care in conjunction with your practitioner's recommendations.
+Fibromyalgia pain management through chiropractic care includes the release of pressure points, neck or back pain management, headache relief, as well as musculoskeletal and shoulder pain relief.
+Through professional chiropractic adjustments of your skeletal structure, chiropractic care focuses on relieving the tension and pain caused by fibromyalgia.